-Summer Session 2018
+Summer Session 2019

-May 28 Monday: Memorial Day holiday.
-May 29-31 Tuesday-Thursday: Registration for continuing and readmitted students for the summer session for those who have not yet registered.
-Add/drop for the summer session for students who have registered and paid their tuition.
-June 2 Saturday: Summer residence halls open at 9:00 am.
+May 27 Monday: Memorial Day holiday.
+May 28-30 Tuesday-Thursday: Registration for continuing and readmitted students for the summer session on for those who have not yet registered.
+Add/dro р for the summer session for students who have registered and paid their tuition.

+June 1 Saturday: Summer residence halls open at 9:00 am.
 University Health Services benefits become available to registered students.
-June 5 Tuesday: Orientation and testing begin for new undergraduate students.
-(Orientation date subject to change).
-June 5-6 Tuesday-Wednesday: Registration for the summer session; students who register on these dates can register for any summer session: first-term, whole session, nine-week, and second term.
-To complete registration, undergraduate students must pay tuition by 5:00 pm on Wednesday, June 6; graduate and law students must pay tuition by 5:00 pm on Friday, June 8.
-June 6 Wednesday: Tuition payment deadline is 5:00 pm for undergraduates.
-June 7 Thursday: Classes begin for first-term, nine-week, and whole-session classes.
-June 8 Friday: Last day of the official add/drop period for first-term, nine-week, and whole-session classes; after this date, changes in registration may require the approval of the department chair and usually the student's dean.
+June 3 Monday: Orientation and testing begin for new undergraduate students.
+June 4-5 Tuesday-Wednesday: Registration for the summer sessions; students who register on these dates can register for any summer session: first term, whole session, nine-week, and second term.
+To complete registration, undergraduate students must pay tuition by 5:00 p.m. on Wednesday, June 5; graduate and law students must pay tuition by 5:00 p.m. on Friday, June 7.
+June 5 Wednesday: Tuition payment deadline is 5:00 pm for undergraduates.
+June 6 Thursday: Classes begin for first-term, nine-week, and whole-session classes.
+June 7 Friday: Last day of the official add/drop period for first-term, nine-week, and whole-session classes; after this date, changes in registration may require the approval of the department chair and usually the student's dean.
 (See General Information, Academic Policies and Procedures, for details.)
-Tuition payment deadline is 5:00 pm for graduate and law students.

-day a law student may drop a class without the approval of the dean.
-Wednesday: Registration for the fall semester begins for new summer session students who have paid their tuition for summer, and for continuing and readmitted students, and for new graduate students who have not yet registered for fall.
-Wednesday: Last day a student may change registration in a first-term, nine-week, or wholesession class to or from the pass/fail or credit/no credit basis.
-Tuesday: Last class day for first-term two-hour law classes.
+Tuition payment deadline is 5:00 p.m. for graduate and law students.
+June 11 Tuesday: Fourth class day for first-term, nine-week, and whole-session classes; this is the date the official enrollment count is taken.
+Last day an undergraduate student may add a first-term, nine- week, or whole-session class except for rare and extenuating circumstances.
+Payment for added classes (add bill) due by 5:00 pm.
+Last day to drop a first-term, nine-week, or whole-session class for a possible refund.
+(See General Information, Academic Policies and Procedures, for details).
+Last day a graduate student may, with the required approvals, add a first-term, nine-week, or whole- session class.
+Last day a law student may add a first-term, nine-week, or whole-session class.
+Last day a law student may drop a class without the approval of the dean.
+June 12 Wednesday: Registration for the fall semester begins for new summer session students who have paid their tuition for summer, and for continuing and readmitted students, and for new graduate students who have not yet registered for fall.
+June 26 Wednesday: Last day a student may change registration in a first-term, nine-week, or whole- session class to or from the pass/fail or credit/no credit basis.
+July 2 Tuesday: Last class day for first-term two-hour law classes.
 Last day to drop a first-term two-hour law class, with required approvals.
-Wednesday: Independence Day holiday.
-Thursday: Reading day for first-term two-hour law classes.
-Friday: Final examinations for first-term two-hour law classes.
-Wednesday: Last class day for first-term three-hour law classes.
+July 4 Thursday: Independence Day holiday.
+July 5 Friday: Reading day for first-term two-hour law classes.
+July 8 Monday: Final examinations for first-term two-hour law classes.
+July 10 Wednesday: Last class day for first-term three- hour law classes.
 Last day to drop a first-term three-hour law class, with required approvals.
-Thursday: Last class day for first-term classes.
-Last day to drop a first-term class.
-Reading day for first-term three-hour law classes.
-Friday: Registration for students enrolling for the second term only.
-To complete registration, undergraduate students must pay tuition by 5:00 pm on Friday, July 13; graduate and law students must pay tuition by 5:00 pm on Tuesday, July 17.
-Friday-Saturday: Final examinations for first-term classes, including first-term three-hour law classes.
-Nine-week and whole-session classes do not meet Saturday: First session housing must check out of University residence halls by 2:00 pm.
-Sunday: Second session housing may check in to University residence halls starting at 9:00 am.
-Monday: Classes begin for second-term classes.
-Tuesday: Last day of the official add/drop period for the second term; after this date, changes in registration may require the approval of the department chair and usually the student's dean.
-(See General Information, Academic Policies and Procedures, for details.)
-Tuition payment deadline is 5:00 pm for graduate and law students.

-Tuesday: Fourth class day for first-term, nine-

-June 12